AndrusAsumets/breathic.github.io/README.md

 \
 \
 \
 After finishing a session, press and hold the `Session` tab again for either *saving* or *discarding* session metrics.
 Saved sessions with relevant overview data as well as a graph will appear under `Log` view that you can select from the burger menu.
+Finished sessions will also be uploaded to cloud, and can be then on accessed by scanning the QR-code under `Export` tab.
 \
 \
 \